Video Source Characterization Using Encoding and Encapsulation Characteristics: Video File Generation

 \section{Video File Generation}

 A video file is generated in a camera at the last processing stage of the acquisition pipeline.
 At this stage, the main objective is to reduce the size of frames created by the earlier processing stages and package the coded data before it can be saved.
 A video encoder performs one part of this task by removing the temporal and spatial redundancy in and between successive frames.
-Several video coding standards with improved coding performance have been introduced over time, such as MPEG-1, MPEG-2 (H.262), MPEG-4 (H.263), MPEG-4 AVC (H.264), and HEVC (H.265).
+Several video coding standards with improved coding performance have been introduced over time, such as MPEG-1, MPEG-2 Part 2 (H.262), MPEG-4 Part 2 (compatible with H.263), MPEG-4 Part 10 (AVC or H.264), and MPEG-H Part 2 (HEVC or H.265).
 In addition, several alternative encoding formats that are inspired by H.264 and H.265 standards have been developed independently, including VP8/9, VC, and AV1.

 The coded video frames are then combined with other essential data, including coded audio segments, encoding parameters, subtitles, etc., in a container file.
 File container formats are essentially optimized for different use cases, i.e., streaming or playback, and support a range of audio and video codecs.
 For playback videos, the ISO/IEC 14496-12 (MPEG-4 Part 12) standard specifies a general media file format \cite{ISOISOIE63}, and many widely used file formats, such as MP4, 3GP, and MOV, are based on it.
 Besides, there are several open and proprietary container formats such as MKV and AVI.
 For video streaming, the MPEG Transport Stream (TS) standard specifies a container format for encapsulating packetized data.
 This forms the basis of the most commonly used streaming formats such as HTTP Live Streaming (HLS) and MPEG-DASH \cite{bitmovin}.